 - Multiple warehousing

 Distributors benefit from having account, contact, and customer identifiers synced to the ERP.
 Using this data correctly can play a significant role in driving customer satisfaction.
 Aside from having insights into customer behaviors, manufacturers and distributors can better respond to customer needs with CRM features like:

 - Opportunity analytics

-Customers expect their items to be in stock, yet inventory is always changing.
-Your ERP should have real-time stock insights, along with the ability to accurately predict inventory to match demand.
+Customers expect their items to be in stock, yet inventory is always changing, with the looming risks of overstocking.
+ERP software for distributors should have real-time stock insights, along with the ability to accurately predict inventory to match demand.
 Functions of interest to distributors include:

 - Demand forecasting

 - Multiple warehousing